joshfrench/om-wiki-fork/Quick-Start-(om.next).md

   AnimalsList (gdom/getElement "app"))
 ```

-By this time all many of the bits related to parsing should be
+By this now most of the the bits related to parsing should be
-familiar to you so we'll focuses only on the new ideas.
+familiar to you so we'll focus only on the new ideas.
 We switched
-our `read` function to a multimethod - this makes it easy to add cases
+our `read` function to a multimethod - this makes it easier to add cases
 in an open ended way.

 We implement the `:animals/list` case.
-We are finally use `params` and
+We are finally using `params`, and
-in this case we destructure `start` and `end` out of it.
+in this case we destructure `start` and `end`.

 This brings us to the `AnimalsList` component.
 This component defines
 `om.next/IQueryParams` along with `om.next/IQuery`.
 The `params`
 method should return a map of bindings.
 These will be used to replace
-any occurrences of `?foo` in the actual query.
+any occurrences of `?some-var` in the actual query.

 At the Figwheel REPL try the following (you haven't seen
 `om.next/class->any` yet, we'll explain it in a moment):